ronnyml/snowplow-wiki/setup-guide/1-setup-a-collector/clojure-collector/Create-a-new-application-in-Elastic-Beanstalk-and-upload-the-WAR-file-into-it.md

 [[/setup-guide/images/clojure-collector-setup-guide/7.jpg]]

+Also at this stage, you could set the instance to use EBS root types (*Root Volume* section).
+This means that in the unlikely event SSH access does not work, we can snapshot the contents of the instance and retrieve the logs from the snapshot.

+From the *Root volume type* dropdown select **General Purpose (SSD)**.
+Then set the size of the instance HD.
+We recommend setting this to at least 100 GB.
+Remember that the events logged by the instance are stored locally to the instance and will then be flushed to S3 every hour - if you run out of HD space locally you will lose event data and the log rotation will fail, so it is essential to overprovision disk space.

+If you skip either selecting EC2 key pair or configuring Root Volume you could set it up later on as shown on the [Configuring the Clojure collector](Configuring-the-Clojure-collector) page.

 [Tagging the environment](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/using-features.tagging.html) is optional and more appropriate if you run multiple environments and you want to distinguish them in cost allocation reports.

 [[/setup-guide/images/clojure-collector-setup-guide/8.jpg]]

-Give the appropriate permissions and click "Next" to review the submitted information so far.
+Give the appropriate permissions and click **Next** to review the submitted information so far.

 [[/setup-guide/images/clojure-collector-setup-guide/9.jpg]]

-Once you are satisfied with with the summary hit "Launch" button at the very bottom of the Review page (not shown on the screenshot).
+Once you are satisfied with with the summary hit **Launch** button at the very bottom of the ***Review*** page (not shown on the screenshot).

 [[/setup-guide/images/clojure-collector-setup-guide/10.jpg]]